Foreign relations of Somaliland: United Arab Emirates

 The fifth President of Somaliland, Muse Bihi Abdi with UAE Amb.
 Abdulla Alnaqbi.

 In February 2017, both houses of the parliament of Somaliland accepted the bid from the government of the UAE for the Union Defence Force (UAE) to establish a military base in Berbera along with the redevelopment of the Berbera Airport.
 The United Arab Emirates has appointed a new representative to Somaliland which will be the first Arab nation to send a diplomat to Hargeisa.
 On 13 March 2021, Abdulla Al-Naqbi was appointed as UAE ambassador to Somaliland.
-In March 2025 Israeli and American government officials spoke with Somaliland, as well as Somalia and Sudan regarding the resettlement of Gazans displaced by the 2023-2025 Israel Hamas War.

 Americas

 United States

-The Heritage foundation led an article on why the USA should recognize Somaliland as an independent country.

 Somaliland and the United States do not have official diplomatic relations.
 However, Somaliland operates a representative liaison office in Washington, D.C., but it does not have formal diplomatic status under the provisions of the Vienna Convention on Diplomatic Relations.
 Both countries do maintain contacts as delegations from both sides have met in the past.
 The U.S. policy regarding Somaliland is to first allow the African Union to deliberate the question regarding the status of Somaliland as an independent nation.

-The select committee of the US, in competition with the People's Republic of China, stated that a representative office should be opened in Somaliland.
-Somaliland is a member of the Taiwan pact, and has a recognition bid based on the Montevideo convention, having issued their own passports and having a diplomatic service.

-The United States engages Somaliland on policy matters such as democratization and economic development.
+The United States engages Somaliland on policy matters such as democratisation and economic development.
 In 2023, the United States provided $1,000,000 in aid through the International Republican Institute to support training for parliamentarians and other key programs in preparations for the 2024 Somaliland presidential election.
-The U.S. expected to provide an additional $1,500,000 in continued support for the democratization process in Somaliland following the elections.
-In March 2025 Israeli and American government officials spoke with Somaliland, as well as Somalia and Sudan regarding the resettlement of Gazans displaced by the 2023-2025 Israel Hamas War.
+The U.S. expected to provide an additional $1,500,000 in continued support for the democratisation process in Somaliland following the elections.
+In March 2025, there were reports that Israeli and American government officials spoke with Somaliland, as well as Somalia and Sudan regarding the resettlement of Gazans displaced by the Gaza War.
+However, both Somalia and Somaliland denied receiving any proposal from the United States or Israel to resettle Gazans.